-Is 'There's Johnny' Based On A True Story?
-The Series On Hulu Shows How Much Work Goes Into Late Night TV
+Hulu's New Series 'There's Johnny' Shows How Much Work Goes Into Late Night TV

 Once upon a time, there was an undisputed king of late night television.
 While the crowd of late night television host has become significantly larger in the 21st century, there was a time where the idea of late night TV was synonymous with Johnny Carson.
 The Tonight Show with Johnny Carson aired for 30 years, and the new series on Hulu There's Johnny is taking a look at the people behind the scenes of the show that weren't Johnny Carson.
 But, comedy historians, take note — There's Johnny will be taking some creative liberties.
 The Tonight Show was real part of Americans' lives for the latter half of the 20th century, but There's Johnny isn't a true story.
 It is, however, rooted in some reality.